-Laboratory and APMU feedback: once samples have been analyzed, you may get feedback from the laboratory or from your APMU.
+Laboratory and APMU feedback: once samples have been analyzed, you may get feedback from the laboratory or, for ABP samples, from your APMU.
 This feedback will often contain guidance on specific actions you need to take, such as further sample analysis or organizing follow-up tests.
 It may contain information that you need to incorporate into your risk assessment.
 The ABP program relies on the evaluation of data by experts in an APMU and their feedback to ADOs.
-Based on the relevant samples collected, the APMU will review the parameters, interpret the data in the context of the athlete's passport, and provide comments to the passport custodian.
+Each time an ABP sample is collected and analyzed, the APMU will review the parameters, interpret the data in the context of the athlete's passport, and provide comments to the passport custodian.
 Further tests or analysis will then lead to more review, evaluation, and guidance on further actions.
 The ABP program is a feedback loop, with each step leading to more data being collected and then evaluation giving guidance on improvements to make.
-Laboratories also make comments regarding degradation of samples or other analytical comments in ADAMS (i.e., in ADAMS, see the tab entitled 'Analysis results' in the lab results section) which the ADO should review and follow up on.
+Laboratories also make a number of comments regarding degradation of samples or other analytical comments in ADAMS (i.e., in ADAMS, see the tab entitled 'Analysis results' in the lab results section) which the ADO should review and follow up on.
 Key to this process is the ADO acting on the feedback they receive.